-Imagine a healthcare system where everyone in the U.S. is a knowledgeable, savvy consumer of medical services.
+Imagine a U.S. healthcare system in which everyone is a knowledgeable, savvy consumer of medical services.
 And imagine they play an active role in purchasing and consuming the services they receive.
-With the advent of healthcare consumerism, it may be here sooner than you think.
+With the advent of healthcare consumerism, what you’re imagining may be here sooner than you think.

 However, many plans don’t ask much of participants in terms of how they consume healthcare services.
-As a result, patients tend to pay little attention to cost since they only have minimal skin in the game.
-Furthermore, patients generally don’t like shopping for healthcare or managing their own health information.
-Instead, patients are are looking for the same type of care and service that they have grown accustomed to in other sectors.
+As a result, patients tend to pay little attention to cost since they only have minimal “skin in the game.”
+Plus, patients generally don’t like shopping for healthcare or managing their own health information.
+Instead, they are are looking for the same type of care and service that they have grown accustomed to in other sectors.

 To develop more conscientious healthcare users, plans and healthcare professionals need to provide the information, financial incentives, and decision-making tools to consumers to allow them to make educated healthcare purchasing decisions.

-According to NRC Health, from the provider’s perspective, healthcare consumerism has accelerated and evolved during the pandemic.
+According to NRC Health, healthcare consumerism from a provider’s perspective has accelerated and evolved during the pandemic.
 Some trends of note include:

 - Now more than ever, patients are looking for convenience and a relationship with the provider.

-- Care has been deferred, with the majority being seen in those aged 75+, potentially those who need it most.
+- Care has been deferred, especially among patients aged 75+, potentially those who need it most.

-- The pandemic accelerated growth and experience in telehealth.
+- The pandemic has accelerated growth in telehealth.
 This has been quite successful, but many would prefer to return to on-site visits.

 - Digital health tools are being utilized more, but not discussed in office visits.